nteract/cabinet/README.md

 * (somehow) metadata for outputs gets persisted
 * There's a manifest at the top layer to help tie this all together

-The reason we're exploring this is for git friendliness while keeping outputs.
+The reason we're exploring this is for

+* git friendliness, while keeping outputs.
+* size friendliness, by virtue of having images and other binary data separate